arklanq/erange/TO-DO.md

 #### Important

+- [ ] FactoryProvider can also be a class which implements `Factory` interface
 - [ ] Static analysis of modules tree
 - [ ] Module bootstrapping phase -> Module configuration phase
 - [ ] Lifecycle events (Bootstrap -> Enable - ... -> Disable -> Shutdown?)